Customize your namespace

 Configure the Orchestrator

-The deployment worked, but the created namespace name - a GUID - is not great for human readability.
+The deployment worked, but the created namespace name has a randomized part to it.
+This may not be what you want.

 Let’s change the Orchestrator’s behavior regarding namespaces.
 Similar to the cluster, you do that by providing another Resource Definition, this time of the type k8s-namespace.